Beatty solutions of almost Golomb functional equations: Introduction

 Write the inhomogeneous Beatty sequence of slope $c=1/\!\sqrt{2}$ and shift~$d$ as

-The canonical solution~\eqref{eq:canonical} corresponds to $d=\sqrt{2}/2$, which is the unique shift for which the strong identity~\eqref{eq:strong} holds.
-The weaker triple-nested identity~\eqref{eq:main}, by contrast, admits a continuous family of shifts.
-The paper determines this interval sharply for $r=2$, and the analogous interval for $r=3$.
+The canonical solution~\eqref{eq:canonical} corresponds to $d=\sqrt{2}/2$, the unique shift for which the strong equation~\eqref{eq:strong} holds.
+This case is special, since among non-square orders $r=2$ is the only one for which the shift is unique (Theorem~\ref{thm:shift_interval}).
+The weaker triple-nested equation~\eqref{eq:main}, by contrast, admits an interval of shifts.
+The paper determines this interval for $r=2$, and the analogous interval for $r=3$.